 In this fully updated guide, I'll walk you through what dishes can be made when, some tips for Thanksgiving success, and a rundown of my own personal schedule of events so you can get an idea of where you should be.

-Before you do anything, you may want to virtually thumb through our guide to Thanksgiving, which has everything you need to know about Thanksgiving, from what turkey to buy to what recipes to make to recommended wine pairings.
-It's a crazy-good resource, if I do say so myself.
+Before you do anything, you may want to virtually thumb through the following guides: what turkey to buy and our recommended wine pairings.

 Done browsing?
 Good, now read on.